-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oakley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Oakley is a city of service providers, managers, and sales and office workers.
-There are especially a lot of people living in Oakley who work in management occupations (16.62%), maintenance occupations (11.31%), and office and administrative support (9.95%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oakley is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Oakley is a city of service providers, managers, and professionals.
+There are especially a lot of people living in Oakley who work in management occupations (13.19%), teaching (10.67%), and office and administrative support (7.70%).

-Because of many things, Oakley is a great place for families with children to consider.
-First of all, many other families with children live here, making Oakley a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Oakley has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Oakley is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Oakley’s overall crime rate is lower than average for the country.

-As is often the case in a small city, Oakley doesn't have a public transportation system that people use to get to and from their jobs every day.
+Oakley is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Oakley in 2010 was $27,980, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
-This equates to an annual income of $111,920 for a family of four.
+The per capita income in Oakley in 2010 was $27,139, which is upper middle income relative to Utah, and middle income relative to the rest of the US.
+This equates to an annual income of $108,556 for a family of four.

-Oakley is a somewhat ethnically-diverse city.
 The people who call Oakley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oakley residents report their race to be White, followed by Asian.
 Oakley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.83% of the city’s residents.
-Important ancestries of people in Oakley include German, Danish, Irish, and Scottish.
+People of Hispanic or Latino origin account for 10.25% of the city’s residents.
+Important ancestries of people in Oakley include English, Irish, French, Scottish, and Swiss.

 The most common language spoken in Oakley is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.